BlackRookSoftware/Small/README.md

 ### Why?

-The world needs a singleton management system for removing the tedium of writing servlet applications, and something less hefty than Spring.
+The world needs a singleton management system for removing the tedium of writing servlet applications, and something less hefty than Spring that also doesn't need the Apache Commons bloat.

 ### Library